piaand/prick.ly/documentation/userstories.md

 ## List of stories
 - As a user I want login to service to see my bookings with the hedgehogs (done)
 - As a user I want to inspect all the details of a specific hedgehog at one view so that I can see all the information that may impact my decision (done)
-- As a user I want to search hedgehogs by their individual attributes, such as age, so that I can pick the one I want to meet
+- As a user I want to search hedgehogs by their individual attributes, such as age, so that I can pick the one I want to meet (not done)
 - As a user I want to filter out those hedgehogs that are not available at the time I suggest (done)
 - As a user I want to book a meetup with one or several hedgehogs (done)
 - As the admin I want to add and remove hedgehogs from the listing so that the listing remains up to date (done)
 - As the admin I want to set hedgehogs on or off duty so that hedgehogs get a decent rest and are not overworked (done)
 - As the admin I need to know that no one else than admins can update the information about the hedgehogs (done)
 - As the admin I want to see all hedgehogs in the service (done)
-- As the admin I need to see all booked hedgehogs at a given timespan (certain date, a week etc) so that I can follow the demand for hedgehogs
+- As the admin I need to see all booked hedgehogs at a given timespan (certain date, a week etc) so that I can follow the demand for hedgehogs (quick fix done)

 ## Create database schemas
 Below is the current (in production) schema about the Prick.ly database